veillette/physics-book/contents/ch3VectorAdditionAndSubtractionAnalyticalMethods.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-Find the following for path D in [Figure](#fig11): (a) the total distance traveled and (b) the magnitude and direction of the displacement from start to finish.
+Find the following for path D in [Figure 11](#fig11): (a) the total distance traveled and (b) the magnitude and direction of the displacement from start to finish.
 In this part of the problem, explicitly show how you follow the steps of the analytical method of vector addition.

 </div>
 </div>

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-Find the north and east components of the displacement from San Francisco to Sacramento shown in [Figure](#fig12).
+Find the north and east components of the displacement from San Francisco to Sacramento shown in [Figure 12](#fig12).

 ![A map of northern California with a circle with a radius of one hundred twenty three kilometers centered on San Francisco.
 Sacramento lies on the circumference of this circle in a direction forty-five degrees north of east from San Francisco.](../resources/Figure_03_02_19a.jpg)
 {: #fig12}